Cédula diplomática mexicana

 Mexican diplomatic identity cards are issued to diplomatic officers and family for the purpose of traveling abroad when not in official duties.
 The Mexican diplomatic identity card is also an official identification and proof of Mexican citizenship.

 Physical appearance

-Mexican diplomatic identity cards are white plastified cards bearing the coat of arms of Mexico, the seal of the ministry of foreign affairs, and the words "Estados Unidos Mexicanos" (United Mexican States) above the coat of arms, the (cedula diplomatica) diplomatic identification card is printed in three languages – Spanish, English, and French.
+Mexican diplomatic identity cards are white plastified cards bearing the coat of arms of Mexico, the seal of the ministry of foreign affairs, and the words "Estados Unidos Mexicanos" (United Mexican States) above the coat of arms.

 Identity information page

 Cards currently issued include the following data: